sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 Auto-hibernation will automatically kick in for those paid subscriptions that meet the following criteria:

-* Are on the $9/monthly plan
+* They are on the $9/month plan
-* The Space remains empty for a full billing cycle (learn how to [Manage Your Projects](https://docs.balsamiq.com/cloud/projects/))
+* The Space has remained empty for a full billing period (learn how to [Manage Your Projects](https://docs.balsamiq.com/cloud/projects/))

+If these two requirements are met, our system will do its magic behind the scenes and will place your Space "IN HIBERNATION".
+If you are not sure when your billing period begins and ends, just take a look at [your invoices](#finding-past-invoices).
+You can find them in the Billing History section of your Space's Settings, and the period is defined in each invoice.

-If these two requirements are met, our system will do its magic behind the scenes and will know not to charge your card for that month.
-Your Space will remain active, along with any staff members or Space Owners you may have invited to join you.
-You will still receive an invoice for that billing cycle, which will show that you were charged $0.
+After your Space enters auto-hibernation, it will remain active, along with any Staff Members or Space Owners you may have invited to join you.
+You will still receive invoices for subsequent billing periods, but they will total $0 due to the auto-hibernation credit.

+Note that your Space will automatically exit auto-hibernation whenever you create or upload a project.
+You can then expect your renewal charges to resume.

-If your Space is currently on a different plan, and you know you won't be making use of it, you can always [change your plan](#changing-your-plan) to the $9/month one.
-Remember, the Space must remain empty for a full billing cycle in order for auto-hibernation to take place.
+If your Space is currently on a different plan, and you know you won't be making use of it, you can always [change your plan](#changing-your-plan) to the $9/month one. **Remember, the Space must remain empty for a full billing period before you see a credit for auto-hibernation.**